10 Awesome Water Parks in Brisbane

-Brisbanites are pretty lucky as we've got so many water parks in Brisbane to tickle everyone's fancy, most of which are 100% free!
-And if you're in the mood to spoil the kids, we've got paid water parks in Brisbane to fancy it up once in a while!
+Brisbanites are pretty lucky as we've got so many water parks in Brisbane to tickle everyone's fancy, most of which are 100 per cent free!
+And if you're in the mood to spoil the kids, we've got ticketed water parks in Brisbane to fancy it up occasionally too!

 Free Water Parks in Brisbane

-Also at Southbank is a fantastic playground, loads of cafes and restaurants, and a boardwalk that you can follow all the way to West End or around to Kangaroo Point cliffs.
+Also at Southbank is a fantastic playground, loads of cafes and restaurants, and a boardwalk that you can follow to West End or around to Kangaroo Point cliffs.

 2. Settlement Cove Lagoon